422926799/NtRaiseHardError.github.io/_posts/2018-02-20-Userland-API-Monitoring-and-Code-Injection-Detection.md

 ---
 layout: post
-title: API Monitoring via Userland Hooks and Code Injection Detection
+title: Userland API Monitoring and Code Injection Detection
 ---

-# API Monitoring via Userland Hooks and Code Injection Detection
+# Userland API Monitoring and Code Injection Detection

 ## About This Paper